Nelson-Singleton/Comake/README.md

 # Comake

-While attending Lambda school, designed, with the assistance of my team, a small project by the name of Comake.
+While attending Lambda school, I designed, with the assistance of my team, a small project by the name of Comake.
 We intended for Comake to be a small social media platform that would allow community members to create posts highlighting the issues in their communities that needed tending to- allowing local government and problem solvers to more easily collaborate with their communities.